Nebojša Pavković: Life and career

-When the conflict in Kosovo began, Pavković was the commander of the Third Army.
-He was promoted in rank Major General in 1996, Lieutenant General in 1998, Colonel General in 1999.
-For success as commander leadership he received numerous medals and awards, Slobodan Milošević awarded him the Medal of Freedom for commanding the Third Army during NATO's Operation Allied Force.
-After 5 October 2000, Pavković remained at his position as Chief of the General Staff until 24 June 2002, when he was removed from his position by the President of FR Yugoslavia Vojislav Koštunica.
+When the conflict in Kosovo began, Pavković was the Commander of the Third Army.
+He was promoted to the rank of Major General in 1996, Lieutenant General in 1998 and Colonel General in 1999.
+For success as commander leadership he received numerous medals and awards; Slobodan Milošević awarded him the Order of Freedom for commanding the Third Army during the NATO bombing of Yugoslavia.
+After the overthrow of Milošević, Pavković remained at his position as Chief of the General Staff until 24 June 2002, when he was removed from his position by the President of FR Yugoslavia Vojislav Koštunica.